kavya05/dataexplorerbot/README.md

 Deployment and management of Lambda code is something that is not handled very elegantly in this project.
 There's a rudimentary bash-script, but not enough for production use in any way.

+Since this has been an exploratory project in many respects, there wasn't a fully fleshed out design from the get-go.
+Which rears it's ugly head once or twice in the code.
+E.g. class `HumanReadable` is an mess of if's and else's...

 My Python package management in this project is haphazard.

 ### Performance